Teaching English in Thailand: Living in Thailand

 Cycling is a common mode of transportation in Thailand.
 The following should be considered for this option:

-- Avoid having hanging loose bags.
+- Avoid having loose-hanging bags.
 A securely fitting backpack is ideal.

 - Keep a raincoat in a backpack for the common torrential downpours during rainy season.

-- Wear some type of reflective clothing at night.
+- Wear some type of reflective clothing at night and sunglasses during the day.

 - Avoid “seedy” areas, especially at night.